coder/gott/README.md

 `go test` reports how long a test function takes to return.
-Test functions don't wait on their parallel children, so it can be difficult to answer the question _"How long did this test and all of it's children take?"_.
+Test functions don't wait on their parallel children, so it can be difficult to answer the question _"How long did this test and all of its children take?"_.

-`gott` solves this by providing the time it took for the function to return followed by the time it took for all children to return.
+`gott` provides how long it took for the test function to return followed by the time it took for all children to return.

 ## Ranking Algorithm